lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 === "Python Library"

-    The Python library offers higher-level classes to work with model.
+    The Python library offers higher-level class, `Lamini`, to work with models.

     Run Lamini with Llama 3.
     ```python hl_lines="3"